rafarlho/LogisticsManagementApp/README.md

 <!-- Usage -->
 ### Usage

-Once you're able to access the app, as mentioned above you can select between 3 types of users.
+Once you're able to access the app, as mentioned above, you can select between three types of users.
-To simplify here are users created to simplify:
+To simplify, here are users created for testing purpose:

 Factory worker:
 * ID: lara